Digital Dental Lab 101: A Dentist's Guide

 By replacing physical impressions with digital scans and manual sculpting with computer-aided design and manufacturing, digital labs offer a higher standard of consistency and quality.
 This technological leap not only speeds up production but also significantly improves the fit and function of dental prosthetics, leading to fewer adjustments and happier patients.

-Breaking Down the Digital Workflow
+How Does the Digital Workflow Actually Work?

 The digital workflow begins in your office with an intraoral scanner, which captures a detailed 3D image of the patient's mouth.
 This digital impression is then electronically sent to the lab in minutes, eliminating shipping time and the risk of damage to a physical model.
 At the lab, technicians use specialized CAD (Computer-Aided Design) software to design the restoration with incredible precision.
 Once the design is finalized, it’s sent to a milling machine or 3D printer for fabrication.
 This seamless digital process fosters better communication between your practice and the lab, ensuring the final product meets your exact specifications.